Self-Employed Allowable Expenses

 Personal Insurance

-With the risks involved in being self-employed, you might take out personal insurance covers like income protection, life and critical illness.
-These are not claimable through the business.
+With the risks involved in being self-employed, you might take out personal insurance coverage such as income protection, life and critical illness.
+However, these are not claimable through the business.

 Pension